Canadian government to outline new priorities next month

 The next federal election is scheduled for October 2015.

-Harper won his first majority government in the 2011 election, with centre-left vote split between the Liberals and the left-leaning New Democrats, who took second place.
+Harper won his first majority government in the 2011 election, with center-left vote split between the Liberals and the left-leaning New Democrats, who took second place.

-But the Liberals have bounced back under the leadership of Justin Trudeau, the son of a former prime minister, Pierre Trudeau, and for most of the summer held a comfortable lead over the other parties in public opinion polls.
+But the Liberals have bounced back under the leadership of Justin Trudeau, the son of a former prime minister, Pierre Trudeau, and they have overtaken both the other parties in recent opinion polls.

-However, an Abacus Data poll released on Tuesday night put the Conservatives at 30 percent of committed voters, with the Liberals at 29 percent and the New Democrats at 27 percent.
-The weighted Internet survey of 1,600 respondents was conducted Aug 30-September 4.

 But most pundits have said the latest prorogation would be a normal and acceptable procedure, offering Harper a chance to reset his agenda halfway through his term after shuffling his cabinet in July.